 So what’s going on?
 Scientists think storms smash grass pollen down into tiny pieces that are easy to inhale, and to get farther into the lungs.

 Advice: “It may not be the best time to go running after a big thunderstorm that has broken up the pollen into smaller, more inhalable particles,” says Keith.
+(For complete information on thunderstorm asthma, see the full feature from Allergic Living magazine.)

-3. Red Meat Alert
+3. Summer BBQ Alert

 In summer there’s nothing like hitting the trails, but bears or big cats aren’t the only creatures you need to watch out for on a foray into the forest.
 University of Virginia allergist Dr. Thomas Platts-Mills has discovered that bites from a certain type of tick – Amblyomma americanum, or the Lone Star tick – can trigger a rare IgE response to a sugar found in beef, lamb and pork.
 This causes a reaction to these meats that doesn’t kick in for hours.